aaronmbos/personal-site/_posts/64_ffmpeg-command-anatomy.md

 ## FFmpeg Command Workflow

 So far this post has mostly been about the format and structure of FFmpeg commands.
-Before we wrap I did want to touch on the general transcoding pipeline that FFmpeg uses.
+Before wrapping up I did want to touch on the general transcoding pipeline that FFmpeg uses.
 I'll be upfront in saying that this isn't anything unique or hard to find as there are quite useful diagrams in the FFmpeg documentation.
 With that being said I'd like to touch on the phases of the pipeline and give a little bit of context on what each is responsible for.

 1. Demux the input into encoded data packets
 1. The decoder decodes each packet into frames